 The Company's subsidiary filed a petition for review in the Supreme Court of Texas in February 2014.
 The plaintiff and the intervenor filed a cross-petition for review in April 2014, but conditioned their filing on the court's granting the Company's subsidiary's petition for review; i.e., if the court denies the Company's subsidiary's petition for review, then the plaintiff and the intervenor are not seeking further review of the court of appeals' judgment.
-In October 2014, the Supreme Court requested full briefing on the merits of the case, which was completed in May 2015.
+The Supreme Court granted the parties' petitions for review and heard oral argument on the case in October 2015 but has not yet issued a decision.
 Based on the Company's understanding and judgment of the facts and merits of this case, including appellate matters, and after considering the advice of counsel, the Company has determined that, although reasonably possible, a materially adverse final outcome to this action is not probable.
 As such, the Company has not accrued any amounts with respect to this action.
-If the Supreme Court declines to rule on the case or affirms all aspects of the court of appeals' judgment, then the Company's subsidiary would owe the \$11 million in damages, plus interest and attorneys fees, offset by any award of attorneys' fees for its prevailing on the theft count.
-The Company's assessment may change in the future due to occurrence of certain events, such as the result of the petitions for review at the Supreme Court of Texas, and such a re-assessment could lead to the determination that the potential liability is probable and could be material to the Company's results of operations, financial position or cash flows.
+If the Supreme Court affirms all aspects of the court of appeals' judgment, then the Company's subsidiary would owe the \$11 million in damages, plus interest and attorneys' fees, offset by any award of attorneys' fees for its prevailing on the theft count.
+The Company's assessment may change in the future depending on the Supreme Court's decision, and such a re-assessment could lead to the determination that the potential liability is probable and could be material to the Company's results of operations, financial position or cash flows.